philosoralphter/sendfile/README.md

 ```

 ####Usage Notes
+Currently, senfile can only send single files.
+To send a directory, zip it up!

 The source path can be absolute or relative.
-The destination path is the current working directory (`.`).
+The destination path is in the current working directory (`.`).

 It does not matter which computer executes its respective command first.
 From the time one is executed, the other must be executed within fifteen seconds.